 Now that we’ve covered the location, it’s important to mention that what you store your coins in plays a role in maintaining their condition as well.
 The best containers for coins available today are the slabs used by the third-party grading services.
 The runner up is the standard coin capsule.
 2x2 holders are a classic choice, but the plastic film has been known to react with copper coins.
 High quality albums are also a good choice.
 Never tape your coins in place or leave them near regular paper.
 Most paper is processed with sulfites which can lead to premature toning, or even complete blackening in the case of silver coins.

 Many of us do some selling from time to time, it’s part of the hobby.
 When it’s time to sell some individual coins or even your entire collection, be patient.
 Selling too quickly typically leads to the pawn shop or the local "cash for gold" setup.
 Many times, by waiting until you can sell your coins to another collector or a coin dealer you will receive significantly more than you would by selling elsewhere.
-Just so you know, you can always send a list of what you have to sell to MCM, or you can contact their buyer, Barry McCarthy, directly by calling MCM and dialing extension 7967.

 It takes time to learn about certain aspects of any hobby, and collecting coins is no exception.
 When you begin collecting a new type of coin, take your time and learn about the series.
 For example, let’s say you begin collecting Barber dimes.
 Do you know how much you should be paying for a given date or how difficult it is to acquire the key dates?
 Should you be cautious, run the other way, or just dive right in when you see an 1894-S Barber dime graded Mint State 63?
 When you know enough about the coins, it’s easy to make great buying decisions.